Working Effectively With Your Forensic Accounting Expert Witnesses

 In addition to financial statements, there are many other financial records that may be useful to the accounting expert, e.g., general ledgers, cash disbursement journals, accounts payable and accounts receivable journals, invoices, and accounts receivable aging reports, just to name a few.
 It usually takes little time for the accounting expert to help identify these documents and make properly-worded requests for their production.

 Be sure to ask for a copy of the data file for the accounting software package used by the company (e.g., the file [Company Name].qbw, if the company uses QuickBooks).
 This is the mother-lode of all financial productions.
-It contains all the information in the documents discussed above and allows the accounting expert to create reports and export data as he sees fit, obviating the need to reenter the data in financial records produced by respondent.
+It contains all the information in the documents discussed above and allows the accounting expert to create reports and export data as he sees fit, obviating the need to reenter the data in financial records produced by the respondent of the case.

 One additional document request often is useful: